brenusaraujo/brenus-main/README.md

    ![Snake animation](https://github.com/brenusaraujo/brenusaraujo/blob/output/github-contribution-grid-snake.svg)
 </div>

- ## Um pouco sobre mim: 👨🏾‍💻
+ ## About myself: 👨🏾‍💻

-- 🌱 Atualmente aprendendo Sequelize e Node.js.
+- 🌱 Learning Sequelize and Node.js.
-- 🤔 Aceito qualquer dica para potencializar meus estudos e para começar minha carreira como júnior.
+- 🤔 I'm excited to start contributing to new projects and ideas.
-- 🗣️ Me comunico bem em português, inglês e espanhol, arranho no francês e amo estudar novas línguas e culturas 🇧🇷🇬🇧🇪🇸🇫🇷
+- 🗣️ I'm brazilian and I can speak comunicate in English and Spanish pretty well.
+I've been an English and Spanish teacher for some years. 🇧🇷🇬🇧🇪🇸🇫🇷
-- 💬 Adoro conversar sobre novidades tecnológicas, séries, viagens e *FUTEBOL!* ⚽️
+- 💬 I love to talk about travel, politics, technologies and *FOOTBALL* ⚽️

-  <h1 align="center"> :thumbsup: Volte sempre! :thumbsup:  </h1>
+  <h1 align="center"> :thumbsup: Feel free to contact me ;D :thumbsup:  </h1>